Applied Ecology Resources

 New Journal: Ecological Solutions and Evidence

-We are delighted to announce a new peer-reviewed journal which will form part of Applied Ecology Resources.
-Ecological Solutions and Evidence will publish articles with direct relevance for the management of biological resources and ecological systems.
-The journal will welcome original research, case studies and short reports communicating key findings and observations for all areas relating to practical environmental management.
+We are delighted to announce a new peer-reviewed, open access journal which will form part of Applied Ecology Resources.
+Ecological Solutions and Evidence publishes articles with direct relevance for the management of biological resources and ecological systems.
+The journal welcomes original research, case studies and short reports communicating key findings and observations for all areas relating to practical environmental management.

 The journal will include all major themes in applied ecology, such as conservation biology, global change, environmental pollution, wildlife and habitat management, land use and management, aquatic resources, restoration ecology, and the management of pests, weeds and disease.